 President’s Commission on Combating Drug Addiction and the Opioid Crisis Friday, June 16th

 My name is Joe Parks and I am a board-certified psychiatrist.
-I am the Medical Director at the National Council for Behavioral Health.
+I am the Medical Director at the National Council for Mental Wellbeing.
 However, I also treat patients with mental illness and addiction on a weekly basis.
 My brother struggled all his life with addiction and with mental illness.
 I previously was head of Missouri’s mental health agency and I’ve been also in charge of Missouri’s Medicaid agency recently.
 And I want to thank you for the opportunity to testify.

 Our families, our friends and our citizens are dying at an increasing rate of the two great epidemics of our generation: the opiate addiction epidemic and the suicide epidemic, and it’s not always easy to tell which one somebody died of – there’s an intermix.
 Both continue to increase at alarming rates because we have not dedicated the same attention, effort, and resources that we did to the other great killers that we’ve successfully fought back and got some control on: things like polio, HIV, heart disease, stroke, and cancer.
 Every day, an estimated 91 die from an opioid overdose and 121 die by suicide.
 We can and must do better.
 We must muster the same determination to make significant changes of statute, practice and funding in fighting the opiate and suicide epidemics that we successfully used to combat previous epidemics.

 We must be vigilant in our communities.
 Every American should know how to recognize when someone is in distress from an addiction or a mental illness – and should know how to ensure they can get help.
 To this end, federal and local support for Mental Health First Aid must be continued and expanded.